shuntaro-sf/sf-metadata-generator/messages/listview.generate.md

 Length of summaryForeignKey must be less than or equal to 40.

-# validation.no.summaryfilteritemsfield

-Column of summaryFilterItemsField can not be found.

-# validation.no.summaryfilteritemsoperation

-Column of summaryFilterItemsOperation can not be found.

-# validation.no.summaryfilteritemsvalue

-Column of summaryFilterItemsValue can not be found.

-# validation.summaryfilteritemsfield.format

-summarizedFilterItemsField can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

-# validation.summaryfilteritemsfield.underscore

-summarizedFilterItemsField cannot contain two consecutive underscore characters,

-# validation.summaryfilteritemsfield.blank

-summarizedFilterItemsField must not be blank.

-# validation.summaryfilteritemsfield.length

-Length of summarizedFilterItemsField must be less than or equal to 40.

-# validation.summaryfilteritemsoperation.options

-summarizedFilterItemsOperation must be one of the followings:

-# validation.summaryfilteritemsvalue.length

-Length of summaryFilterItemsValue must be less than or equal to 255.

-# validation.summarizedfield.invalid.reference

-summarizedField must be in the form of ObjectFullName.FieldFullName.
+# validation.no.filtersfield

+Column of filtersField can not be found.

+# validation.no.filtersoperation

+Column of filtersOperation can not be found.

+# validation.no.filtersvalue

+Column of filtersValue can not be found.

+# validation.filtersfield.format

+filtersField can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.filtersfield.underscore

+filtersField cannot contain two consecutive underscore characters,

+# validation.filtersfield.blank

+filtersField must not be blank.

+# validation.filtersfield.length

+Length of filtersField must be less than or equal to 40.

+# validation.filtersoperation.options

+filtersOperation must be one of the followings:

+# validation.filtersvalue.length

+Length of filtersValue must be less than or equal to 255.

+# validation.filtersfield.invalid.reference

+filtersfield must be in the form of ObjectFullName.FieldFullName.

+# validation.no.sharedtorole

+Column of sharedToRole can not be found.

+# validation.no.sharedtoroleandsubordinates

+Column of sharedToRoleAndSubordinates can not be found.

+# validation.no.sharedtogroup

+Column of sharedToGroup can not be found.

+# validation.sharedtorole.format

+sharedToRole can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.sharedtorole.underscore

+sharedToRole cannot contain two consecutive underscore characters.

+# validation.sharedtorole.blank

+sharedToRole must not be blank.

+# validation.sharedtorole.length

+Length of shardToRole must be less than or equal to 80.

+# validation.sharedtoroleandsubordinates.format

+sharedToRoleAndSubordinates can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.sharedtoroleandsubordinates.underscore

+sharedToRoleAndSubordinates cannot contain two consecutive underscore characters.

+# validation.sharedtoroleandsubordinates.blank

+sharedToRoleAndSubordinates must not be blank.

+# validation.sharedtoroleandsubordinates.length

+Length of sharedToRoleAndSubordinates must be less than or equal to 80.

+# validation.sharedtogroup.format

+sharedToGroup can only contain alphanumeric characters, must begin with a letter, cannot end with an underscore or contain two consecutive underscore characters.

+# validation.sharedtogroup.underscore

+sharedToGroup cannot contain two consecutive underscore characters.

+# validation.sharedtogroup.blank

+sharedToGroup must not be blank.

+# validation.sharedtogroup.length

+Length of sharedToGroup must be less than or equal to 40.

 # failureSave